Consumer Medicine Information

 Other side effects not listed above may also occur in some people.

-Some of these side effects (for example, changes in thyroid function, structures of bones, high cholesterol or blood pressure)
+Some of these side effects (for example, changes in thyroid function, structures of bones, high cholesterol, levels of sugar

 Do not be alarmed by the list of possible side effects.